 1. Save Cost and Time

-With 3D printers, a company can avoid the cost and time involved in building hand made models for functionality testing.
-3D printing also allows people to avoid making prototypes with expensive tooling because there are no tooling costs with 3D printing and machining.
-With relatively low cost and time, 3D printers can help quickly go through design iterations and perform testing until an ideal design is found.
+With 3D printers, a company can avoid the cost and time involved in building models for functionality testing.
+With little cost and time, 3d printers can create different models until an ideal product model is found.

 2. Communicate Ideas Effectively

-While digital models offer great flexibility, physical models help design teams to more concretely share their concepts with colleagues, clients, and collaborators.
-In addition, when users interact with a 3D model rather than a digital interface, they can give clear, actionable feedback based on real world testing.
+While digital models offer great flexibility, physical models help design teams to easily share their concepts with colleagues, clients, and collaborators.
+In addition, when users interact with a 3d model rather than a digital interface design, they can give clear, actionable feedback.

 And for every manufacturer, getting feedback and design tips through usability testing is crucial in understanding user needs and then refining and improving their designs.